Contraception: female surgical sterilisation

 Normally, after an egg has been released by one of the ovaries (ovulation), it travels down the fallopian tube towards the uterus.
 Following ejaculation, sperm normally swim up to the fallopian tubes where an egg can be fertilised.
 Blocking the fallopian tubes prevents sperm from reaching and fertilising an egg.

-Fallopian tubes can be blocked or sealed off by cutting and tying; or applying clips, clamps or rings.
+The fallopian tubes can be blocked or sealed off during a surgical procedure.
+This is done by cutting and tying the fallopian tubes or by applying clips, clamps or rings to the fallopian tubes.

-Tubal ligation is about 99.5 per cent effective at preventing pregnancy.
+Tubal ligation is more than 99 per cent effective at preventing pregnancy.

-Reversing a tubal ligation is difficult.
-The success rate of fertility returning is only about 50 per cent, so sterilisation should always be thought of as a permanent measure.
+Tubal ligation is designed to be a permanent form of contraception.
+While there are procedures that can reverse a tubal ligation, the success rate of fertility returning is only about 50 per cent.
+In addition, these procedures require surgery and are not suitable for everyone, so sterilisation should always be thought of as a permanent measure.

 Doctors usually recommend using an alternative form of contraception until you have had your first period after the procedure.

-- it does not interfere with spontaneity of sexual intercourse; and
+- It doesn’t interfere with spontaneity of sexual intercourse.

-- it does not affect intercourse, normal hormonal rhythms or periods.
+- There is no affect on your normal hormonal rhythms or periods.

 Some of the disadvantages of surgical sterilisation include the following.